Worship Service is held at 9:30 am every Sunday.

 Centering prayer is a practice that is designed to build mindfulness to the presence of God.
 Our bodies and minds are often busy and distracted to the point that we can miss what is right in front of us.
 Centering prayer helps us learn how to quiet our bodies and minds to become centered in the reality of God’s presence in our lives.
 You are invited to practice centering prayer each Sunday morning at 9 a.m.
 Weather permitting we will meet in the baptismal garden.
 Pastor Jennie will offer guidance for those who are new to the practice.
 Centering prayer is finished at 9:15.

-Summer Sale is Beginning!
+Summer Sale Table

 As you are de-cluttering, organizing, and wrestling with a lifetime of wonderful-not so wonderful-stuff, think about sharing.
 Your treasure may be just the thing someone else is looking for.
 Stop by to drop off those items that no longer bring you joy.
 Look for the table in the fellowship hall.
 All items left over will be donated.